sourcegraph/sourcegraph-public-snapshot/doc/a_new_admin/deployment/deployment_overview.md

 ## Reference Repository

 For Docker Compose and Kubernetes deployments, Sourcegraph provides reference repositories with branches corresponding to the version of Sourcegraph you wish to deploy.
 Depending on your deployment type, the reference repository contains everything you need to spin up and configure your instance.
 This will also assist in your upgrade process going forward.
-For more information, follow the install and configuration docs for your deployment type (linked below).
+For more information, follow the install and configuration docs for your specific deployment type: [Docker Compose](), [Docker Single Container](), or [Kubernetes]() .

-- Docker Compose
-- Kubernets